Hari Singh Nalwa: Battle of Attock (1813)

-Abortive attempt on Kashmir (1814)
+Campaign in Kashmir

 The Sikhs made an attempt to take Kashmir soon after the Battle of Attock.
 The army was under the general command of Maharaja Ranjit Singh, who camped at Rajauri.
 The troops were led towards Srinagar by Ram Dayal, grandson of Dewan Mokham Chand, while Jamadar Khushal Singh commanded the van, Hari Singh Nalwa and Nihal Singh Attariwala brought up the rear.
 Lack of provisions, delay in the arrival of reinforcements, bad weather and treachery of the allies lead to the Sikhs to retreat.
 The next few years were spent in subduing Muslim chiefs within the Kashmir territory, en route Srinagar Valley.
 In 1815–16, Hari Singh Nalwa attacked and destroyed the stronghold of the traitorous Rajauri chief.

 Conquest of Mahmudkot (1816)

 In preparation of the conquest of the strongly fortified Mankera, Maharaja Ranjit Singh decided to approach it from its southern extremity.
 After the Baisakhi of 1816, Misr Diwan Chand, Illahi Bakhsh, Fateh Singh Ahluwalia, Nihal Singh Attariwala and Hari Singh Nalwa accompanied by seven paltans and the topkhana went towards Mahmudkot.
 When news of its conquest arrived, it left the Maharaja so elated at the success of Sikh arms that he celebrated this victory with the firing of cannons.
 Two years later, on their way to Multan, the Sikhs captured the forts of Khangarh and Muzzaffargarh.